 Why Basic Understanding of Islamic Finance?

 Some financial companies try to rip their customers by offering seemingly attractive deals which often prove as scams at later stages.
-Your credit scores and your complex billing agreement with your telecom and other utility companies;- all these are various examples when we need to have a basic sense of what is going on before making an important decision.
-These decisions may affect our financial lives in important ways.
+Your credit scores and your complex billing agreement with your telecom and other utility companies;- all these are various examples of when we need to have a basic sense of what is going on before making an important financial decision.
+These decisions may affect our lives in important ways.